 - Park near the houses just before the first gate (please respect driveways)

-- Walk to the *red gate and walk down the hill for approximately 40 minutes or 2.5 km
+- Walk to the *red gate and down the hill for approximately 3 km.

-- Take the single track trail uphill just before the bridge (there will be signs)
+- Take the single-track trail uphill just before the bridge (there should be signs)

 - Follow this until you reach the waterfalls

 *A note about the red gate.
-Once in awhile this red gate is open.
+Once in a while, this red gate is open.
 Although very tempting, do NOT drive down this road.
-This is the road to the hatchery and their extremely sporadic hours of operation makes it difficult to know when that gate will be closed.
+This is the road to the hatchery, and their extremely sporadic hours of operation make it difficult to know when that gate will be closed.
 They WILL lock your vehicle in.